 Houston is a very small borough located in the state of Pennsylvania.
 With a population of 1,266 people and two constituent neighborhoods, Houston is the 721st largest community in Pennsylvania.
-Houston has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Houston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Houston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Houston is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Houston who work in office and administrative support (14.70%), sales jobs (12.12%), and personal care services (8.72%).
+Unlike some boroughs, Houston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Houston are a mix of both white- and blue-collar jobs.
+Overall, Houston is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Houston who work in office and administrative support (14.04%), sales jobs (12.48%), and food service (8.89%).

 The people who call Houston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Houston residents report their race to be White, followed by Black or African-American.
+The greatest number of Houston residents report their race to be White, followed by Asian.
 Important ancestries of people in Houston include Italian, Irish, English, and Scots-Irish.

 The most common language spoken in Houston is English.
-Other important languages spoken here include Indic languages and German.
+Other important languages spoken here include Indic languages and Chinese.